A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Introduction

 \subsection{3}

-Our examples all are simply connected and the middle cohomology group has the Hodge structure which looks like that of a K3 surface (see Proposition~\ref{prop:InsAndSIngs}).
+Our examples all are simply connected and the Hodge structure on the middle cohomology group looks like that of a K3 surface (see Proposition~\ref{prop:InsAndSIngs}).
 In particular, the period domain is of similar type (see formula~\eqref{eqn:PerDom}).

-In the K3 case the calculations in Appendix~\ref{app:SAGE} show that for the basic examples, as given above, the period map has a $1$-dimensional kernel.
-However, this is not generically the case: \begin{prop*}[=Proposition~\ref{prop:ChaksThmBis}] The period map for the classes (c) and (d) generically distinguishes non-isomorphic surfaces. \end{prop*} In contrast, for the classes (a) and (b) on has: \begin{prop*}[=Proposition~\ref{prop:ChaksThm}] The period map for the classes (a) and (b) generically has a $1$-dimensional kernel. \end{prop*} The reason turns out to be the occurrence of a double fiber.
-This was already observed by K.\ Chakiris:
+It is well known that for a Kuranishi family of K3 surfaces the period map is always an immersion and so infinitesimal Torelli holds.
+In the setting of elliptic surfaces having multiple fibers this is no longer the case according to an observation of K.\ Chakiris:

-\begin{thm*}[\cite{ChakCounter}] Simply connected elliptic surfaces with $p_g>0$ and having one or at most two multiple fibers (with co-prime multiplicities) are counterexamples to the Torelli theorem: the fiber of the period map for any modular family is positive dimensional. \end{thm*}

-The proof in loc.\ cit.\ is only sketched.
+\begin{thm*}[\cite{ChakCounter}] Simply connected elliptic surfaces with $p_g>0$ and having one or at most two multiple fibers (with co-prime multiplicities) are counterexamples to the Torelli theorem: the fiber of the period map for its Kuranishi family is positive dimensional. \end{thm*} The proof in loc.\ cit.\ is only sketched.
 We therefore decided to give a (simple) proof in the case of one multiple fiber (the situation occurring in our examples), see Proposition~\ref{prop:ChaksThm}.